This post may contain affiliate links from which i can earn a commission

-Fatigue is that next level up from being tired.
-It is tired turned energy-sucking vampire on a quest to raise hell in your body.
+Fatigue is that the next energy level up from being tired.
+It is ‘tired’ turned energy-sucking vampire on a quest to raise merry hell in your body.

 Take it One.